durrantlab/autogrow4/tutorial/TUTORIAL.md

 array([-70.75619481,  21.815     ,  28.32835065])
 ```

-                From this you can set:

-                    "center_x" = -70.756,"center_y" =21.815 ,"center_z"= 28.328
+From this you can set: `"center_x" = -70.756,"center_y" =21.815 ,"center_z"=
+28.328`

-            3. Determine the dimensions of the pocket with Scoria's bounding_box function in python.
+5. Determine the dimensions of the pocket with Scoria's bounding_box function in python.

-                In python:

 ```python
 # Import the scoria API